-The management have a reasonable expectation that the Company has adequate resources to continue in operational existence in the foreseeable future, and in particular in relation to the Covid-19 pandemic.
-Thus, they continue to adopt the going concern basis of accounting in preparing the annual financial statements.
+The management have a reasonable expectation that the Company has adequate resources to continue in operational existence in the foreseeable future, and in particular in relation to the Covid-19 pandemic and the conflict between Russia and Ukraine.
+The ratio of eligible own funds to solvency capital requirement of 157% as at 31 December 2021 is well above the legal capital requirement.
+Furthermore, the Company has continuing profitability and increasing cash flow position for the past years.
+Thus, the management continue to adopt the going concern basis of accounting in preparing the annual financial statements for the foreseeable future.